freedomofpress/securedrop-docs/docs/backup_and_restore.rst

 :ref:`Restoring a Backup on an Existing Instance <restore_data>`.

-If you are reinstalling SecureDrop and then restoring from a backup (for example, for hardware migration or disaster recovery purposes), see :ref:`Migrating <migrating>`.
+If you are reinstalling SecureDrop and then restoring from a backup (for example, for hardware migration, operating system upgrade, or disaster recovery purposes), see :ref:`Migrating <migrating>`.

 For other data recovery scenarios, see :ref:`Additional Information <additional_restore_info>` or `contact Support`_.